DURATION

 2 hrs

 Set sail on a thrilling adventure from Santa Marta, traversing the rugged and wild coast of Tayrona National Park by boat.
 The coastline is a protected area, and home to the world's highest coastal mountain, Pico Cristóbal Colón (5730m).
-Dive into crystal-clear waters at several snorkelling sites along the way, encountering marine life on the coral reef below.
-Bask in the sun on secluded beaches and savour a delicious seafood lunch on board, before returning to Santa Marta in the afternoon.
+Dive into the inviting Caribbean waters at several snorkelling sites along the way, encountering marine life on the coral reef below.
+Bask in the sun on a secluded beach and savour a delicious seafood lunch at a secluded bay, before returning to Santa Marta in the afternoon.

 Day 3